cidrblock/docker_swagger_editor/README.md

 - A codegen shell script that will convert a swagger file to a skeleton python/flash project.

-This is a containerized swagger-editor with URL loading and automatic file saving.

 ### Build the container

 Build the docker container: